 Send a summary within 24 hours

 No summary = the meeting didn't happen.
 Within a day, write up what was decided, what actions were assigned, and who's responsible for each.
+Our meeting minutes guide has templates for every meeting type.

 Tools like Convo generate these automatically.
 If you're doing it manually, keep it brief: decisions, action items, next meeting date.
 That's it.